 84% of meat in high-end restaurants has undergone a form of aging.
-Why is what has been downplayed as 'controlled rotting' so popular?
+Even the dry beef jerky… Why is what has been downplayed as ‘controlled rotting’ so popular?
 The simple answer is that aging leads to better tasting meat.
 How long to hang a deer is knowledge venison-loving hunters need.

 Why Do You Have To Hang A Deer?
 A Scientific Approach

-There are two answers to why do you hang a deer after shooting it.
+There are two answers to why should you hang a deer after shooting it.

 The conditions for aging allow for the growth of fungi of the Thamnidium genus.
 These fungi produce enzymes that add flavor to aged meat.
 The flavor is not caused by ‘decaying’ bacteria as many have come to believe.